-Understanding Ketamine: What You Need to Know About Its Short and Long-Term Effects
+Understanding Ketamine: What You Need to Know About Its Short and Long-Term Effect

 Phencyclidine (PCP) and ketamine are dissociative anaesthetics that have a lot of chemical similarities.
 Despite ketamine's authorised medicinal use, a large portion of the drug's illegal supply comes from veterinary sources.
 Over the 1980s, there has been a little rise in the illegal usage of ketamine in the US, compared to other widely used substances like marijuana..